 Our school is receiving additional fiscal support from the Stretch Grant provided by the Santa Monica Education Foundation (SMEF) and through our school's Parent Teacher Association (PTA).
-These funding sources provide our campus with additional Instructional Assistants, Health Office Specialist, our STAR Science lab and staff, as well as classroom and school supplies.
+These funding sources provide our campus with additional Instructional Assistants, our STAR Science lab and staff, Responsive Classroom training, coaching, and resources as well as classroom and school supplies.